 Nagavara Ramarao Narayana Murthy is the co-founder of Infosys.
 He has been described as the “father of the Indian IT sector” by Time magazine for his contribution to outsourcing in India.
-Murthy has been honoured with the Padma Vibhushan and Padma Shri awards.
+Murthy has been honored with the Padma Vibhushan and Padma Shri awards.

-Before starting Infosys, Murthy worked at Indian Institute of Management Ahmedabad as the chief systems programmer, and Patni Computer Systems in Pune (Maharashtra).
+Before starting Infosys, Murthy worked at the Indian Institute of Management Ahmedabad as the chief systems programmer, and Patni Computer Systems in Pune (Maharashtra).
 He started Infosys in 1981.

 Early Life of a Billionaire!

 If you think it is necessary for a person to be born in a rich, developed country in order to become a billionaire, you are mistaken.
 The story of Narayana Murthy provides a good example.
 N. R. Narayana Murthy was born in 1946 in India.
 Narayana’s family didn’t have furniture; everybody sat and slept on the floor.
 His father advised him to choose his hobbies carefully and select ones that wouldn’t drain his meager budget.
 Reading, listening to music, and talking to friends became his hobbies of choice.
 He couldn’t afford to buy a newspaper, so he would go to the public library and read a copy there.

 In the early 1980s, India not only was one of the poorest countries in the world.
 It was also one of the countries most hostile to free enterprise.
 India had a socialist government that had developed an array of restrictions and ridiculous regulations that made it almost impossible to conduct business.
 This led to extreme corruption; government officials had the power to decide which enterprises would succeed and which ones would fail.
 As a result, India’s economy was strangled.

 Beginning of Journey